 Some people claim that this song was created by a pilgrim boy who sailed to America on the Mayflower.
 There he saw cradles made out of birch bark hanging from the trees.
-That's how some of the Indians made them in those days.
+(That's how some Native Americans made them in those days.)
+The boy then wrote down this song.

 On the tree top,